xcore/sw_audio_effects/doc/reverb.rst

 Reverb Audio Effect
 '''''''''''''''''''

-This module is a audio reverb called from within a single thread.
+This module is a audio reverb using 3 threads for DSP, and 1 for Audio I/O.

 API
 ===